maxperei/SyliusMaintenancePlugin/doc/REACT.md

     })
 ;
 ```
+- you may have to delete `.babelrc` file
+___
-- don't forget to import the newly generated `./assets/app.js` in `./assets/shop/entry.js` and make sure `controllers.json` is fulfilled with :
+- don't forget to import the newly generated `./assets/app.js` in `./assets/shop/entry.js` and make sure `controllers.json` is fulfilled with (this should be done automatically):
 ```json
 {
     "controllers": {